SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A package must contain a __init__.py file

 If you want to import/export multiple members, most languages have the syntax {member1 [as name1], member2 [as name2], ...}
+In some languages, when you're importin multiple members and want to bring the module itself into scope, you can include the keyword for self-reference (this or self) in the list of things to im-/export.
 Import/export anything uses * in most languages in JS, you can only import/export within modules.

+### prelude

+Most languages have a number of things that are automatically imported.
+Rust (and haskell) calls this prelude.

 ### module systems

+#### Rust

+Rust allows nesting of modules in a module tree.
+In rust, the root node of the module tree `crate`, sometimes called the crate root. rust allows for both absolute and relative paths for the module tree, where absolute paths start at the crate root, and relative paths start at the current module. calling `mod` without arguments integrates an existing rust file as a child of the module we're currently in in the module tree, however the file structure must also reflect this.

 #### JS